alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

-Both scenarios sound anything but easy to me: editing brain states to avoid inconsistencies is probably [NP complete](https://en.wikipedia.org/wiki/NP-completeness), and rewinding the world would very likely run into many other inconsistencies, until the whole thing was just endlessly rewinding.
+Both scenarios sound anything but easy to me: editing brain states to avoid inconsistencies is probably [NP complete](https://en.wikipedia.org/wiki/NP-completeness), and rewinding the world will very likely run into many other inconsistencies, until the whole thing is just endlessly rewinding.
 As a trivial counterexample,
 my brain has become aware of many anomalies in the world before, like _deja vus_,